-Before we dive into the recipe, let’s talk about our first love— Starbucks cinnamon dolce latte.
-I spent my lunch break for months getting this drink when I worked at an ad agency in Santa Monica.
+Before I dive into the recipe, let’s talk about my first love— the Starbucks cinnamon dolce latte.
+In my 20’s, I spent my lunch break in line at Starbucks, ordering this drink every single day.
 It’s addictively sweet, perfectly caffeinated and packed with cinnamon.
-Yet it also has 190 calories in one cup, plus contains: natural flavors, carrageenan, potassium sorbate, citric acid and Diglycerides.
+Yet aside from the wonderful caffeine, it contains: “natural flavors, carrageenan, potassium sorbate, cane syrup, citric acid and diglycerides.”

 The more I embrace a plant-based diet, the less I want to put ingredients like that in my body.
-None of that is real food…it’s not grown from the earth— it’s created in a factory.
+None of that is real food…it’s processed to become consumable— and it’s created in a factory.
 No bueno.

 How to make a cinnamon dolce latte

 To avoid those ingredients and make it even tastier, I created my own plant-based version that is amazing.
-I am not even a huge fan of sweet coffee, anymore (I prefer the Rawkstar Coffee method)… yet this recipe has been calling my name around 2pm every day since I first made it.
+Now, I am not even a huge fan of sweet coffee anymore (I prefer the Rawkstar Coffee method for my morning cup of joe)… yet this recipe has been calling my name around 2pm every day since I first made it.

 High speed blender: This is the #1 piece of equipment for this recipe (and in my kitchen).
 The high speed allows it to heat up in just 4 minutes of blender.
 I blended with the Vitamix A3500 and their new Aer Disk Container that is designed to froth milk and muddle mojitos.
 (It’s not necessary to use this container to get a frothy latte).

-If you don’t have a high speed blender, you can heat the oat milk to desired temperature on stovetop or microwave before adding to a standard blender that will still blend and create some foam.
+If you don’t have a high speed blender, heat the oat milk to desired temperature on stovetop or microwave before adding to a standard blender.

 Espresso Machine: I also used my Rancilio Silva Espresso Machine to pull espresso shots (we take coffee very seriously in my home).
 You can also use an Aeropress or high quality instant coffee in about 2 ounces of hot water to create an “espresso alternative.”
 Feel free to use decaf beans if you’re sensitive to caffeine.